akiradeveloper/dm-writeboost/README.md

 extend the lifetime of SSD backing storage [2].

 ## Features
+* DM-LC, unlike bcache and flashcache, supports wide-ranging kernel versions from 2.6.30 - 3.7.
 * DM-LC boosts the performance of storage systems.
 * DM-LC performs 250 kiops randon writes with a fast enough cache.
 * DM-LC logs write ios and is capable of crash recovery.
 * DM-LC supports SMP that is not discussed in the original paper [1].
 * DM-LC supports subsidiary daemon to automatically modulate the kernel module.